Shukunohe Station: Lines

 Shukunohe Station is served by the Hachinohe Line, and is 40.1 kilometers from the terminus of the line at Hachinohe Station.

 Station layout

 Shukunohe Station has a single ground-level side platform serving one bi-directional track.
-There is a small rain shelter built on top of the platform, but there is no station building.
+There is a small shelter built on top of the platform, but there is no station building.
 The station is unattended.

 History

 Shukunohe Station opened on August 5, 1954.
 On the privatization of Japanese National Railways (JNR) on April 1, 1987, the station came under the operational control of JR East.